 Did you or someone you know eat Quorn and get sick?
 Let us know!

 Some people react the first time they eat Quorn, while some react only after building up a sensitivity.
-At least two deaths have been linked to Quorn.
+Two deaths have been linked to Quorn.
 The parents of an 11-year-old California boy sued the maker of Quorn in March 2015.

 Medical studies have proven that Quorn's fungal ingredient is an allergen, but the U.S. Food and Drug Administration and the United Kingdom's Food Standards Agency still allow its sale.
 All of us at CSPI have heard from more than 2,000 consumers in Europe, the United States, and Australia/New Zealand who suffered reactions to Quorn.

-Despite what some of the manufacturer's marketing materials indicate, the fungus used in Quorn is only distantly related to mushrooms, truffles, or morels.
-While all are members of the fungus kingdom, Quorn is made from a less appetizing fungus (or mold) called Fusarium venenatum.
+Despite what some of the manufacturer's marketing materials indicated, the fungus used in Quorn is only distantly related to mushrooms, truffles, or morels.
+While all are members of the fungus kingdom, Quorn is made from a less appetizing fungus (or mold) called Fusarium venenatum (venenatum is the Latin word for venomous).

-We urge consumers to avoid Quorn and urges natural-foods retailers like Whole Foods not to sell this product that is dangerous to sensitive individuals.
+We urge consumers to avoid Quorn and urges retailers not to sell this product that is dangerous to sensitive individuals.

 Medical Evidence Shows that Quorn Causes Adverse Reactions